 Expelling A Few Myths

 There will always be some level of common mode current flow in any mobile installation.
 The reason is, there is always ground loss even a VHF frequencies.
 The more ground loss, the higher the level of common mode there will be.
 Poor antenna mounting techniques (mag and clip mounts) and locations (trailer hitch and bumper mounting) increase the level rather drastically.
 As the Common Mode article explains, proper choking of these currents must be applied.
-If not, then the myth becomes reality!
+And if you don't?
+Your receive SNR will be affected, even though you might not realize that it is.

-Twisting the positive and negative power leads together to enhance noise immunity and/or cure alternator whine are popular myths.
-So popular in fact, that at least one automobile manufacturer mentions this myth in their two way radio installation guide.
-The truth is, twisting the power lead wires has virtually no effect on noise immunity at common amateur frequencies.
-As for alternator whine, that's typically caused by a ground loop, and is a common issue when using mag mounted antennas.
+Twisting the positive and negative power leads together to enhance noise immunity and/or cure alternator whine and/or cure ignition RFI are popular myths.
+So popular in fact, that at least one automobile manufacturer mentions this myth in their two way radio installation guide!
+The truth is, power cables are not balanced in the same sense CAT5 cable is.
+Thus twisting the power lead wires has virtually no effect on noise immunity at common amateur frequencies.

 What Size Wire To Use

 Modern amateur mobile transceivers universally operate on a nominal 13.8 vdc.
-In a mobile scenario, that nominal voltage actually varies from below battery resting voltage (≈12.2), to as high as 14.4 when the alternator is charging the battery.
+In a mobile scenario, the DC voltage actually varies from below battery resting voltage (≈12.2), to as high as 14.4 when the alternator is charging the battery.
 If we allow the voltage to drop much lower than 12.2, most transceivers will simply shut off.
-Also, at low voltages the power output drops, and the IMD increases.
-Thus is behooves us to minimize the voltage drop in our wiring.
-The rule of thumb is not more than .5 volts.
+And, at low voltages the power output drops, and the IMD increases.
+Thus it behooves us to minimize the voltage drop in our wiring.
 With that in mind, we need to know the peak current draw.
 In both cases the manufacturer's published figures are close enough.
 For an average 100 watt (200 watts input) transceiver, the peak current is approximately 22 amps which includes some parasitic draw like the cooling fan.
 A 50 watt FM transceiver is about half that or 11 amps.

 Here is the formula for calculating the voltage drop for any given size and length of wire including the slight drop due to the fuses and their holders.
 For the record, voltage drop is frequently referred to in amateur literature as I2R (current squared times resistance) losses, but I2R actually refers to power loss.